djanatyn/djan.org/content/blog/peach_rng.md

 803805b8: blr
 ```

-understanding what all of these instructions is outside the scope of this post. instead, let's ask dolphin to log every time this function is executed by adding a breakpoint!
+understanding what all of these instructions do is outside the scope of this post. instead, let's ask dolphin to log every time this function is executed by adding a breakpoint!

 # logging get_random_int calls